2002 Austrian Grand Prix: Warm-up

 A half-hour warm-up session took place on Sunday morning, in clear and warm weather.
 All drivers fine-tuned their race setups for the weather and drove their spare cars.
-Barrichello had the fastest lap of 1 minute and 10.876 seconds and his teammate Michael Schumacher was second.
+Barrichello had the fastest lap of 1:10.876 and his teammate Michael Schumacher was second.
 Massa, Frentzen, Heidfeld, Bernoldi, Coulthard, Villeneuve, Räikkönen, and Irvine completed the top ten.
 While the session saw no major incidents, Ralf Schumacher entered the gravel traps at two of the track's corners.

 After the warm-up session, Montoya predicted several drivers would run wide on a rumble strip located to the outside of the circuit, which extended from turn one to the first portion of the straight driving towards turn two, to increase the top speed of their cars.
 (Note: Fédération Internationale de l'Automobile race director Charlie Whiting told drivers in a meeting on Saturday afternoon they would be permitted to use the rumble strip to the outside of turn one.)
 Ron Dennis, the team principal of McLaren, argued Ferrari should allow their drivers to race each other without the imposition of team orders favouring one driver over the other as had happened at the 2001 Austrian Grand Prix.

 Race

 The race began at 14:00 local time.
 It ran for 71 laps over a distance of 307.146 km.
 The weather was clear and dry.
-The air temperature was 20 C and the track temperature ranged from 27 to 29 C. Barrichello made a brisk start to maintain the lead into the first turn.
+The air temperature was 20 C and the track temperature ranged from 27 to 29 C. Ferrari fulled their cars light for a two-stop strategy in a bid to ensure Michael Schumacher could pass Ralf Schumacher at the start.
+Barrichello made a brisk start to maintain the lead into the first turn.
 While he provided room for drivers to pass him, none did.
 Behind Barrichello, his teammate Michael Schumacher made a fast start to slot into second position and Heidfeld rose from fifth to third having overtaken Ralf Schumacher on the outside.
 Räikkönen and Massa, meanwhile, drew alongside and Massa steered onto the grass dropping to tenth.
 Further back, Bernoldi made contact with the rear of his teammate Frentzen; both cars continued as Bernoldi entered the pit lane after the first lap.
-At turn two, an increase in speed led de la Rosa's throttle pick-up to start to cut out.
+At turn two, an increase in speed led De la Rosa's throttle pick-up to start to cut out.
 He slowed, and retired in the pit lane at the end of the lap.
 In the meantime, Villeneuve experienced a minor loss of car control and hit Frentzen's car on the inside.
 The collision sent Frentzen into a gravel trap from which he slowly extricated himself.